scribe-security/docs/docs/CLI/valint/README.md

 In addition to evidence management, Valint also **generates** evidence for a range of targets, including directories, file artifacts, images, and git repositories.
 It supports two types of evidence: **CycloneDX SBOMs** and **SLSA provenance**.
 With Valint, you can sign and verify artifacts against their origin and signer identity in the supply chain.

+Valint also enables you to **generate** any 3rd party report, scan or configuration (any file) into evidence using the **Generic evidence** subtype.
+Enabling compliance requirements to refer and attest to your custom needs.

 ## Installing `valint`
 Choose any of the following command line interface (CLI) installation options: